JVM-RingBuffer/RingBuffer/README.md

 They can be prefilled, to support garbage-free operation.
 They support reading elements in batches, which improves throughput at the cost of reduced granularity.
-When full, they can either clear all elements, discard newer elements, or they can block waiting for enough space to become available.
+When full, they can either clear all elements, discard incoming elements, or they can block waiting for an element to be read.
 Only busy-waiting is supported, and the way in which it is done can be configured, so even an exception may be thrown.
 If low latency is not a requirement, there are ways to busy-wait without causing excessive CPU usage.

 **Marshalling ring buffers** are backed by a byte array and allow to transfer any primitive type.

+When full, they can either clear all elements or block waiting for enough space to become available.
 Their capacity must be a power of 2. `Number.getNextPowerOfTwo()` can help.
 The byte array can reside on or off the heap.
 In the latter case, more than ~2GB can be allocated.